Codecademy/docs/content/php/concepts/arrays/terms/array_shift/array-shift.md

   - 'paths/computer-science'
 ---

-The **`array_shift()`** shifts/pops the first value of the array off and returns it, shortening the array by one element and moving everything down.
-All numerical array keys will be modified to start counting from zero while literal keys won't be affected.
+The **`array_shift()`** shifts/pops the first value of the array off and returns it, shortening the array by one element and shifting each element down.
+Numerical keys will be reset to start counting from 0, whereas the remaining literal keys will not be affected.

 ## Syntax